Search

 Executive and Member Training

-The Equity Officer is responsible for co-coordinating and/or hosting training around sexual violence for CUPE 3903 members, including those who serve on the Executive Committee.
+The Staff Representative Equity is responsible for co-coordinating and/or hosting training around sexual violence for CUPE 3903 members, including those who serve on the Executive Committee.

 Executive Committee Training: Executive training will include 1) training on survivor-centric procedures which will allow members of the executive committee to act in a survivor-centric manner at the point of disclosure; and 2) information on resources, both from 3903 and outside avenues, that are available to survivors.

 Member Training: All members will have access to training on survivor-centric approaches to sexual assault disclosure at least once a year.
-The Equity Officer is responsible for organizing member training.
+The Staff Representative Equity is responsible for organizing member training.

 Training Priorities